hitoamit555/Spring-Security-JWT/README.md

   Then popup window will open, asking for git username and passwword
   ~~~

-Check list of user if added duplicate and remove/replace
+Check list of users if added duplicate and remove/replace

   ~~~
   git config --list